-Colombia, as a Member State of the Andean Community of Nations (CAN), is also subject to state-aid regulation to prevent interstate market trading unfairness, such as Decision 283 of 1991 of the CAN.
+Colombia, as a Member State of the Andean Community, is also subject to state-aid regulation to prevent unfair interstate market trading, such as Andean Community Decision 283 of 1991.

 i Significant cases

-In 2013, SIC opened an investigation17 against the several utilities companies owned by the district of Bogotá – UAESP, EAAB and Aguas Bogotá – and the companies' most important directors, including the then Mayor of Bogotá, for alleged breaches of the general prohibition against agreements, practices, procedures and systems affecting free competition, and for preventing third parties from accessing markets or marketing channels, pursuant to Law 155 of 1959 and Decree 2,153 of 1992.
-The investigation began as an inquiry into the newly adopted waste management system in Bogotá and concluded with a decision in which SIC found that free competition had been impaired.
-SIC's initial decision, rendered in April 2014, imposed total fines in excess of 80 billion Colombian pesos on both companies and individuals, and was confirmed on review in September 2014.
-The then mayor of Bogotá was personally fined 400 million Colombian pesos, while EAAB received a fine of 61 billion Colombian pesos for its role in thwarting competition by foreclosing entry into the market.
+In 2013, the SIC opened an investigation16 against the several utilities companies owned by the district of Bogotá – UAESP, EAAB and Aguas Bogotá – and the companies' most important directors, including the then Mayor of Bogotá, for alleged breaches of the general prohibition against agreements, practices, procedures and systems affecting free competition, and for preventing third parties from accessing markets or marketing channels, pursuant to Law 155 of 1959 and Decree 2153 of 1992.
+The investigation began as an inquiry into the newly adopted waste management system in Bogotá and concluded with a decision in which the SIC found that free competition had been impaired.
+The SIC's initial decision, rendered in April 2014, imposed total fines in excess of 80 billion pesos on both companies and individuals, and was confirmed on review in September 2014.
+The then mayor of Bogotá was personally fined 400 million pesos, while EAAB received a fine of 61 billion pesos for its role in restricting competition by foreclosing entry into the market.

 ii Trends, developments and strategies

-Law 1,340 of 2009 sets forth that a business integration occurs whenever there is an acquisition of shares or assets, a merger, spin-off, a joint creation of a company or a joint venture agreement between competitors, or any other type of legal agreement, in which, before the closing of the transaction, competition existed in at least one relevant market; and after the transaction, the parties involved act as a single unit in such relevant market and cease to compete.
+Law 1340 states that a business integration occurs whenever there is an acquisition of shares or assets, a merger, spin-off, a joint creation of a company or a joint venture agreement between competitors, or any other type of legal agreement, in which, before the closing of the transaction, competition existed in at least one relevant market and, after the transaction, the parties involved act as a single unit in the relevant market and cease to compete.